-Lost amid Fox’s exultation over “American Idol” is the network’s inability to get arrested with some pretty good recent sitcoms, from “Andy Richter Controls the Universe” to the "Arrested Development."
-All the more reason to take a second look at “Oliver Beene,” a clever premise that returns with two extremely funny episodes beginning this week.
+Lost amid Fox’s exultation over “American Idol” is the network’s inability to get arrested with some pretty good recent sitcoms, from “Andy Richter Controls the Universe” to the ratings-challenged “Arrested Development.”
+That’s all the more reason to take a second look at “Oliver Beene,” a clever premise that didn’t generate much heat last spring but which returns with two extremely funny episodes beginning this week.